Also available in: Español

 - LE BHV MARAIS official website

-One last thing: if you’re waiting to check-in or if you’ve already checked out of your accommodation in Paris and looking for a place to safely store your luggage, BHV offers a free concierge service!
+ONE MORE THING: if you’re waiting to check-in or if you’ve already checked out of your accommodation in Paris and looking for a place to safely store your luggage, BHV offers a free storage service!
+Send us your request using the form by 12pm the day before you would like to store your luggage.
+We will send your confirmation along with all the info.

 Started by the same team behind The Conran Shop, Habitat is now owned by IKEA’s parent company.
 Subsequently, Habitat has retained its minimal-chic designs but has cut down prices.
 It’s like IKEA’s more elegant older sister.
 This is a great place for design lovers who are on a budget but still don’t want to sacrifice style.
 For example, for less than 1500€, you can find a great range of couches in super cool designs, colors and fabrics like blue velvet and trendy mustard-yellow velour.